Iran–Israel proxy conflict: 2012

 On 13 February 2012, Israeli embassy staff in Georgia and India were targeted.
 In Georgia, a car bomb failed to explode near the embassy and was safely detonated by Georgian police.
 In India, the car bomb exploded, injuring four people.
 Amongst the wounded was the wife of an Israeli Defense Ministry employee.
 Israel accused Iran of being behind the attacks.
 The following day, three alleged Iranian agents were uncovered in Bangkok, Thailand, thought to have been planning to kill Israeli diplomatic officials, including the ambassador, by attaching bombs to embassy cars.
 The cell was uncovered when one of their bombs exploded.
 Police responded, and the Iranian agent present at the house threw an explosive device at officers that tore his legs off, and was subsequently taken into custody.
 A second suspect was arrested as he tried to catch a flight out of the country, and the third escaped to Malaysia, where he was arrested by Royal Malaysian Police.
 Thai police subsequently arrested two people suspected of involvement.
-Indian police arrested a Delhi-based journalist in connection with February's car bomb, which injured four Israelis including the wife of an Israeli diplomat.
-Syed Mohammed Kazmi the journalist was arrested on 6 March 2012, he is said to have been in contact with a suspect police believe might have stuck a magnetic bomb to the diplomat's car.
+Indian police arrested a Delhi-based journalist in connection with February's car bomb.
+Journalist Syed Mohammed Kazmi was arrested on 6 March 2012, after being in contact with a suspect that police believe might have stuck a magnetic bomb to the diplomat's car.
 It is said Kazmi was an Indian citizen who worked for an Iranian publication.

-In late February 2012, WikiLeaks published confidential emails from Stratfor, a US-based private intelligence company, which were stolen by the hacking group Anonymous.
-Among the information released was a claim that Israeli commandos, in collaboration with Kurdish fighters, destroyed several underground Iranian facilities used for nuclear and defense research projects.

 On 18 July 2012, a bus carrying Israeli tourists in Bulgaria was destroyed in a bombing attack that killed five Israeli tourists and the Bulgarian driver, and injured 32 people.
-Israeli Prime Minister Benjamin Netanyahu blamed Iran and Hezbollah for the attack.
+Israeli prime minister Benjamin Netanyahu blamed Iran and Hezbollah for the attack.
 In July 2012, a senior Israeli defense official stated that since May 2011, more than 20 terrorist attacks planned by Iranians or suspected Hezbollah agents against Israeli targets worldwide had been foiled, including in South Africa, Azerbaijan, Kenya, Turkey, Thailand, Cyprus, Bulgaria, Nepal, Nigeria, and Peru, and that Iranian and Hezbollah operatives were incarcerated in jails throughout the world.

 On 6 October 2012, Israeli airplanes shot down a small UAV as it flew over northern Negev.
 Hezbollah confirmed it sent the drone and Nasrallah said in a televised speech that the drone's parts were manufactured in Iran.

 On 24 October 2012, Sudan claimed that Israel had bombed a munitions factory, allegedly belonging to Iran's Revolutionary Guard, south of Khartoum.

 In November 2012, Israel reported that an Iranian ship was being loaded with rockets to be exported to countries within range of Israel and that Israel "will attack and destroy any shipment of arms".